aryagiat/GT22/README.md

 **3. Dynamic memory management:**

-    - Dynamic array to keep the highscore and coins obtained and to output those to the screen map.
+    - //Dynamic array to keep the highscore and coins obtained and to output those to the screen map\\.
     - Queue to address a revolving garage.
 E.g.- the latest chosen car will be on the far left of the screen (index 0) and the most seldomly used car at the far right of the screen (index max).

 **4. File input / output:**